 Holy Trinity Cathedral (Sameba)

-Sameba Cathedral is the largest Orthodox church in the Caucasus and one of Tbilisi's most striking landmarks.
-Built in the 2000s, it stands out not only for its size but also for its location on a hill, making it visible from almost anywhere in the city.
+Built in the 2000s, it stands out not only for its size, but also for its location on a hill that makes it visible from almost anywhere in the city.

-The interior is majestic, with wide naves and decorations that combine the traditional with the modern.
-Visiting it helps one understand the importance of the Orthodox religion in the cultural and social life of Georgia.
+The interior is majestic, with spacious halls and decorations that combine the traditional with the modern.

 Chronicles of Georgia Monument

-A little further from the center, near the Tbilisi Sea reservoir, is one of the city's most striking works, the Chronicles of Georgia Monument.
+A little further from the center, near the Tbilisi Sea reservoir, is one of the most surprising works in the city, the Monument called Chronicles of Georgia (see location).

 This set of enormous carved columns, each decorated with biblical scenes and passages from Georgian history, creates an imposing effect that seems straight out of an epic film like The Lord of the Rings.